Artboard 90

 Underline Wiggle

-Children and young people with social, emotional or mental health (SEMH) needs are disproportionately excluded, making up two thirds of the pupil population in alternative provision schools.
+Children and young people with social, emotional or mental health (SEMH) needs are disproportionately excluded.

-The government’s trailblazer programme for mental health provision in schools is a welcome first step in supporting pupils in mainstream schools, but it does not go far enough.
+The government’s programme for mental health provision in schools is a welcome step in supporting pupils in mainstream schools, but it does not go far enough.

 Mental health and exclusions